Theory Sessions

 for parallel checking of theories and proofs.
 The default 0› means that a

-sensible maximum value is determined by the underlying hardware.
-For
+sensible value is guessed from the underlying hardware.
+This sometimes

-manual adjustment (on the command-line or within personal settings or
+requires manual adjustment (on the command-line or within personal

 @{system_option_def "condition"} specifies a comma-separated list of